colinjlacy/clus24-devwks-2047/README.md

 ## Public URL

-There will be a **temporary** deployment of the lab guide available at
+There will be a **temporary** deployment of the lab guide available at [https://i9emd683cm.us-west-2.awsapprunner.com/](https://i9emd683cm.us-west-2.awsapprunner.com/).
+You will still need to pull this repo, as the deployment will **only** be for the lab guide.
+The Python code and Docker environment are meant to be run locally.